kanishksh4rma/kanishksh4rma/README.md

 ### Hi there 👋

 - 🔭 I’m currently working on ...
 Time Series Forecasting
 - 🌱 I’m currently learning ...
-ChatBot
+Advanced Statistics
 - 👯 I’m looking to collaborate on ...
-Lung cancer prediction using X-ray  using Trnasfer learning
+PodCast
-- 🤔 I’m looking for help with ...
-ChatBot
+- 🤔 I’m looking for partner for ...
+Data Science Hackathons
 - 💬 Ask me about ... anything

 ---